Love is dark and light – 3 steps to work through struggle toward healing

 Healing is coming to terms with what is (Jon Kabat-Zinn).
 That includes noticing and staying with yourself, as these three steps guide you to do.
 As such this work is one main portal for healing.

-You can find likeminded practitioners in our free Relationship Training Community.
+You can also find likeminded practitioners in our Relationship Training Community.
 This group comes with guidance from two experienced Relationship Coaches and teachers: Myself and Jolandé Heppell.
-Here we practice, offer tools, help you find practice partners and announce free webinars and chances to join our paid practice community (“The Private Relationship Training Community”), if you are ready to take it to the next level by regularly studying the art and work of relationship.
+Here we meet regularly to practice the art and work of relationship.

 Practice right now and share one favorite way you distract in the comments below.
 I am curious!